shaheerzk01/Study_App_Firebase_Backend_GETX/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is base on the complete study app with firebase backend with firebase authentication, storage and database.
+Complete code for the firebase database backend to commit the json file in the backend.
+Use GetX state management of flutter.

 A few resources to get you started if this is your first Flutter project: